For VMware support, the VSA is installed on one or more physical computers or virtual machines.

 To use a machine that runs RHEL 7.7 as a VSA proxy, you must install the pcre-devel-8.32-17.el7.x86_64 package.

-For Oracle Linux 8 or RHEL 8 VMs, to install operating system packages that are required to enable automatic installation of Mono, register the VMs with Oracle Linux or Red Hat.
+For Oracle Linux 8.x or 9.x or RHEL 8.x or 9.x VMs, to install operating system packages that are required to enable automatic installation of Mono, register the VMs with Oracle Linux or Red Hat.

 For more information, see Deploying a CentOS or RHEL Machine as a VSA Proxy.

-Linux proxy support for VMware is enabled by default for the HyperScale 1.5 Appliance.
+Linux proxy support for VMware is enabled by default for the HyperScale 1.5 Appliance and HyperScale X Appliance.
 You can select appliance nodes to act as Linux proxies.

 Verify that at least 100 GB free space is available for installing the Virtual Server Agent.